RidgeBatty/TGE-V2/docs/README.md

     Engine.start(tick);
 }

-Engine.init(main);    // calls your function to start the game
+// Call your function to start the game Engine.init(main);
 ```

 ## Changing levels/ending a game